 Bostonians take a proprietary attitude toward places and objects that become almost like fellow citizens.

-The Great Elm on Boston Common was very popular for almost 250 years and mourned by all when it fell in an 1876 nor’easter.
-Fenway’s Citgo sign has survived several threats and is featured on shirts, hats, and other gear.
+The Great Elm on Boston Common served as a popular gathering place for almost 250 years and was mourned by all when it fell in an 1876 nor’easter.
+Fenway’s Citgo sign has survived several threats and is featured on shirts, hats, and other Boston / Red Sox gear.
 The Make Way for Ducklings statues in the Public Garden don their own wardrobes to mark seasons, holidays, and sporting events.

 Steam turned the kettle from an ordinary advertisement to today’s tourist attraction.
 A mechanism in the kettle makes the steam and delivers it via a pipe to the spout, where it bubbles into the air.
 The steam is especially visible—and welcome—on cold winter days.
 That innovative piece of engineering endeared the Steaming Kettle to Boston’s residents and probably saved it from hitting the scrap-metal heap long ago.